-Principal Deputy Assistant Secretary of the Army (Manpower and Reserve Affairs)
+Assistant Secretary of the Army (Manpower and Reserve Affairs) (Acting)

-Mr. Karl F. Schneider serves as the Principal Deputy to the Assistant Secretary of the Army for Manpower and Reserve Affairs by providing guidance, supervision, and synchronization for the daily activities of the Office of the Assistant Secretary.
+Mr. Karl F. Schneider serves as the Acting Assistant Secretary of the Army for Manpower and Reserve Affairs.

 Sergeant Major (Manpower and Reserve Affairs)

-As the Senior Enlisted Advisor to the ASA M&RA since 10 November 2009, SGM Byrd is primarily responsible for providing advice, guidance, and recommendations on policies that affect the total force for all Active, Guard, and Reserve components.
+As the Senior Enlisted Advisor to the ASA M&RA since 26 August 2013, SGM Gregory is primarily responsible for providing advice, guidance, and recommendations on policies that affect the total force for all Active, Guard, and Reserve components.